monimoyd/P2_S9/README.md

 # T3D Algorithm

-T3D  is an Deep Reinforcment Learning algorithm which concurrently learns a Q-function and a policy.
+T3D (Twin Delayed Deep Deterministic Policy Gradient Algorithm)  is an Deep Reinforcment Learning algorithm which concurrently learns a Q-function and a policy.
 It uses Actor Critic approach where Actor function specifies action given the current state of the environments.
 Critic value function specifies a signal (TD Error) to criticize the actions made by the actor.